back to blog

 Heather Reed

-Heather Reed, PhD is a Data Scientist at ASAPP where she applies her understanding of AI and statistical analysis to gain novel and in-depth insights into ASAPP products and users.
+Heather Reed, PhD is a Product Manager at ASAPP where she applies her understanding of AI and statistical analysis to gain novel and in-depth insights into ASAPP products and users.
 Prior to joining ASAPP, Heather spent Spring of 2018 at NASA Langley Research Center as a Visiting Scientist and has taught model verification, validation, and uncertainty quantification; inverse problems; and the use of high performance computing.
 She's an educational advocate for AI and data-driven approaches in areas where non-AI solutions have been the status quo.

 Get Started